ThePacielloGroup/cupper/content/patterns/API/filepond-object.md

 });
 ```

-You can also mock the file by supplying file information in the `options` object.
-FilePond will now create a mock item, and won't load the file data.
+You can also mock the file by supplying file information in the `options` object, this will be the same information FilePond otherwise fetches from the server.
+FilePond will now create a mock file item, and won't load the file data.

 ```js
 const pond = FilePond.create({